 At Camp Tuku, helping children foster a deeper connection to and appreciation for nature is integral to our mission.
 Our onsite organic gardens offer an ideal setting for campers to engage with the natural world and utilize Earth’s bountiful resources to plant and cultivate fruits, herbs, and vegetables.
-They can then savor the fruits of their labor by harvesting their crops to be incorporated in fresh, healthy, delicious meals served in our cafeteria.

 Lessons in Gardening and Sustainability for Kids at Camp Tuku

 By participating in a rewarding seed-to-table gardening experience, campers will have fun getting their hands dirty while learning a variety of valuable life lessons.
 In addition to enhancing their connection with nature, gardening at Camp Tuku will help kids: